14 months after launching Stadia, Google has decided it no longer wants to build its own games.

 The existing subscription plans still exist and Google may continue trying to secure exclusive (or timed-exclusive) third-party titles to offer through its subscription.

-, how much longer do you think Google will continue to offer and promote a consumer-facing cloud gaming service?
+Question: Considering the fact that Google has a long list of killed projects, how much longer do you think Google will continue to offer and promote a consumer-facing cloud gaming service?

-: This move means that Stadia’s future will likely be relegated to just another option where you can play the same games as you can already play on a PS5, Xbox Series X, or PC.
+Looking forward: This move means that Stadia’s future will likely be relegated to just another option where you can play the same games as you can already play on a PS5, Xbox Series X, or PC.